virati/cortical_signatures/README.md

 Publication: [here](https://www.frontiersin.org/articles/10.3389/fnins.2022.768355/full)
 The code for this publication is available in the ```analysis/DOs``` folder.

+### Suport Model
+If you squint your eyes, you should see that the right-side of the EEG demonstrates more changes than the left-side.
+Similarly, if you look at the tractography that is most reliably stimulated under the therapeutic OnTarget condition you'll see a central role for the right-CB.

 ## Target Engagement Classifier
 If we can confirm adequate stimulation of the SCCwm using neural recordings, we may not need to wake up patients in the operating room, making the surgery quicker and more standardized.